Are you really certain you want to stop him? What makes you think you can?

-- Just Toying with Them: At one point during the Infinity Gauntlet-Storyline, he turned off 5 of 6 Gems in order to make the fight more exciting (meaning a little bit less one-sided) in order to impress Lady Death.
+- Just Toying with Them: At one point during the Infinity Gauntlet storyline, he turned off the sensory input from the Gems that provided any in order to give his opponents a tiny chance of success in order to impress Lady Death.

 - Karma Houdini: Almost all the time under Jim Starlin.
 He killed over a 100 people on his own planet, razed several galaxies and then ultimately half the Universe, and didn't suffer any real consequences.

 - Klingon Promotion: During his tenure as a pirate, he became a leader when his predecessor tried to kill him for not murdering anyone in their many acts of pillaging.
 He cut him up to pieces without realizing it and was hailed by his fellow pirates.